TissueMAPS/TissueMAPS/tmt/visi/README.md

 ## Parallel processing ##

-If you don't want to process all *.stk* files one after another, you can specify which "jobs" should be processed.
+If you don't want to process all *.stk* files one after another, you can specify which "job" should be processed.

-This can be done by specifying individual jobs directly using the `-j` or `--jobs` argument (note that these job IDs are *one-based*!):
+This can be done by specifying individual jobs directly using the `-j` or `--job` argument (note that these job IDs are *one-based*!):

 ```{bash}
 visi run -j [job_id] [stk_folder]
 ```

 However, in order to run individual jobs you first need to create a **joblist**.
-A joblist lists all jobs and the files to be processed per job, which is written into a file in *YAML* syntax.
+A joblist is a file in *YAML* syntax that lists the files to be processed per job.

-To create such a joblist file, do:
+To create such a *.jobs* file, do:

 ```{bash}
 visi joblist [stk_folder]